Sick rescue puppy stolen from Chester Co. pet store

 It happened around 10 a.m.
 Sunday at Diane's Discount Pet Supplies and Adoption Center in North Coventry Township.

-Surveillance video taken inside the store shows a man leaving with a woman and two kids stealing a rescue dog.
+Surveillance video taken inside the store shows a man stealing a rescue dog as he left with a woman and two kids.

 If you take a close look at the video you can see Lucky the puppy in his arms.

-North Coventry Township police are now on the case and the staff at adoption center are beside themselves.
+North Coventry Township police are now on the case and the staff at the adoption center are beside themselves.

 "We're really upset," said employee Rebecca Case.
 "I'm trying not to cry right now.
 We just want him back safe and sound."